rockowitz/ddcutil/src/util/util.md

 /** \dir

-Direcory util provides services that are independent of **ddcutil** and could be used in other applications.
+Directory util provides services that are independent of **ddcutil** and could be used in other applications.

 Most files provide general purpose functions such as data structures, and output management.